erikvelarde/erikvelarde/README.md

 Currently, I am pursuing a degree in computer science at UMSA (University of My Studies and Ambitions).
 My goal is to graduate in 2026 and continue honing my skills in software development while applying my knowledge to real-world challenges.
 -->

-- A passionate fullstack programmer.
+- A passionate programmer.
-- Currently pursuing a degree in computer science at UMSA.
+- Computer Science student (University: UMSA).

 # Skills
-## Web Development
-### Frontend
-- ⚙️ React.js, React Router, Redux
-- 👁️ CSS, Styled-Components, HTML
-### Backend
-- 👨‍💻 JavaScript, Express.js
-- 💽 PostgreSQL-Sequelize and prisma
-- 🐳 Devops: Docker containers
 ## Programming Languages
 - JavaScript/Typescript
 - Python